 While there are mortgage options for those with low credit scores, you’ll be much better off it you apply for a mortgage with an excellent credit score.

-Another killer is existing debt.
-If you’ve got a ton of credit card debt and who knows what else, it’ll work against you when applying for a mortgage.
+Another mortgage killer is existing debt.
+If you’ve got a ton of credit card debt, car loans or leases, and who knows what else, it’ll work against you when applying for a mortgage.

 Put simply, the more existing debt you have, the less you’ll be able to borrow for your mortgage.
-So pay down what you can before applying without exhausting your assets.
-This will also give your credit score a boost!
+So pay down/off what you can before applying for a mortgage without exhausting your assets.

 A Stable Job

-As mentioned earlier, a stable job is very important for qualification purposes, and also plain confidence in knowing you’ll be able to keep making your mortgage payments.
+As mentioned earlier, a stable job is very important for mortgage qualification purposes, and also plain confidence in knowing you’ll be able to keep making your mortgage payments for the next 30-some odd years.

 Without a job you can count on, it’d be a foolish decision to purchase a home.
 After all, you certainly don’t want a foreclosure on your record.